 In 2019, a new coronavirus was identified as the causative agent of human cases of pneumonia by Chinese Authorities.
-Since then, human cases have been reported by almost all countries around the world and the COVID-19 outbreak has been declared a pandemic by the World Health Organization (WHO).
-Investigations are on-going to identify the origin of the virus and a possible animal reservoir.
+Rapid international spread of human cases led to COVID-19 being declared a pandemic by the World Health Organization (WHO).
+Investigations have not yet identified the origin of the virus.
 For up-to-date information on the human health situation consult the WHO website.

 More information about the SARS-CoV-2 events in animals reported by countries to the OIE can be found here.

 |What do we know about COVID-19 and mink?||Farmed mink are highly susceptible to SARS-CoV-2 infection and, in some cases, they have transmitted the virus back to humans.
 Surveillance findings in Denmark and the Netherlands show that SARS-CoV-2 introduced into mink populations continues to evolve through viral mutation.
 Viral mutation also happens in human infections, but new mutations may be seen as the virus adapts to a new species.
 Scientific investigations have confirmed that SARS-CoV-2 infection has been reintroduced from mink to humans.|